Kathleen M. Blee: Career

 Upon completing her PhD, Blee accepted a faculty position at the University of Kentucky (UK) in 1981.
 While at UK, she served as Associate Dean for the College of Arts and Sciences and as Director for the Women's Studies Program.
 During this time, Blee began to study the emergence of women in the Ku Klux Klan (KKK) following World War I after coming across a brochure in favor of women's suffrage published by the KKK.
 In 1987, she began writing a book about the role of women in the KKK in Indiana during the 1920s.
 While researching for the book, she interviewed numerous women who were dedicated members of the KKK.
-The book, Women in the Klan: Racism and Gender in the 1920s, was eventually published by the University of California Press in 1991.
+The book, Women of the Klan: Racism and Gender in the 1920s, was eventually published by the University of California Press in 1991.

 Blee eventually left UK in 1996 to accept a professorship position at the University of Pittsburgh's (UPitt) Department of Sociology.
 She also served as the Director of UPitt's Women's Studies Program from 1996 to 2001.
 Upon joining the faculty, she authored more books about the emerging role of women in hate groups.
 In 1998, she published No Middle Ground: Women and Radical Protest, a book focused on uncovering women's roles in radical and militant movements.
 She later co-authored The Road to Poverty: The Making of Wealth and Hardship in Appalachia with Dwight Billings and co-edited Feminism and Antiracism: Transnational Struggles for Justice with France Winddance Twine.
 In 2002, Blee published Inside Organized Racism: Women in the Hate Movement, a book in which she interviewed 34 women involved in the Ku Klux Klan, neo-Nazi groups, and Christian identity groups.
 The book dispelled numerous misconceptions about women in these movements, as she found that they were often educated, did not grow up poor, and had not suffered childhood abuse.
 Following the publication of these books, Blee was honored with one of the 2004 Chancellor's Distinguished Research Award by Chancellor Mark A. Nordenberg for "shaping a new intellectual and research tradition that will inspire future research agendas."
 She was also elected to a three-year term on the university's Senate Committee against Anti-Discriminatory Policies.